- Jun 1, 2023

 1. Hiring via freelance platforms

-There are more than 500,000 Ukrainian contractors for hire on freelance platforms like Upwork and Fiverr.
-If you are interested in short-time cooperation, freelance platforms are a good option.
+There are more than 500,000 Ukrainian contractors for hire on freelance platforms.
+Popular platforms are Upwork and Fiverr.
+If you need short-time cooperation, this is a good option.

 2. Working with an outsourcing/staff augmentation agency